Prof. Dr. Nina Janich

 The research topic is advertising communication in various media and its discursive relevance.
 Other aspects are the development of linguistic methods in advertising as well as conditions and forms of corporate communication.

-The research focus is closely linked to the involvement in the international research cooperation European Cultures in Business Communication (Europäische Kulturen in der Wirtschaftskommunikation, EUKO)".
+The research focus is closely linked to the involvement in the international research cooperation European Cultures in Business Communication (Europäische Kulturen in der Wirtschaftskommunikation, EUKO).
 EUKO initiated a book series of the same name (published by Springer VS, Wiesbaden) and organizes annual international conferences at different locations, aiming to bring science and practice together across disciplines and to offer young researchers a platform.